 The best way to save money is by using the things that you already have.
 It seems obvious but when you get your frantic party planning head on, it can be easy to forget the things that are all around you.
 Candlesticks can be brightened up with some tinsel or ivy, and arranging spare Christmas baubles in bowls or tying them up on pretty ribbon can look beautiful and yet cost hardly anything at all.

-If you have a garden, use greenery to decorate with a few added colourful sparkles.
-It I surprising what you can find when you go into party planning mode.
+If you have a garden, use greenery to decorate with a few added colourful sparkles and hammocks.
+It I surprising what you can find hammock stands online, when you go into party planning mode.
 Suddenly everything looks as though it can be utilised to make your party the most wonderful one ever.

 And don’t forget to use your friends and family!
 If you know someone who is particularly talented at putting party playlists together or is the keeper of the world’s greatest macaroni recipe, ask them to help out.
 The chances are that they may be quite flattered that you asked.